reyestech/Splunk-Web-Site-Defacement/README.md

 ## Defacement Step 111: Scan the IPv4 (Picture 2.6)
 GCPD reported that common TTPs (Tactics, Techniques, Procedures) for the Po1s0n1vy APT group, if the initial compromise fails, are to send a spear phishing email with custom malware attached to their intended target.
-This malware is usually connected to Po1s0n1vys' initial attack infrastructure.
+This malware is typically associated with Po1s0n1vys' initial attack infrastructure.
 Using research techniques, provide the SHA256 hash of this malware.
 - We can use tools like Virustotal.com to scan the attacker’s IP address.
 This allows us to see the SHA256 found under the basic properties.
 - Answer: 9709473ab351387aab9e816eff3910b9f28a7a70202e250ed46dba8f820f34a8